DudenessBoy/JSONly/README.md

 # JSONly

 JSONly is a lightweight, user-friendly GUI JSON editor designed to make working with JSON files simple and efficient.
-Built with a focus on usability, Jsonly provides an intuitive interface for viewing, editing, and managing JSON data without overwhelming you with unnecessary features.
+Built with a focus on usability, JSONly provides an intuitive interface for viewing, editing, and managing JSON data without overwhelming you with unnecessary features.

 ## Features
 - Plain Text Viewer: View and copy the raw JSON content with a single click.
 - Open any JSON file for easy editing

-Jsonly is perfect for developers, data analysts, or anyone needing a reliable tool to manage JSON files.
+JSONly is perfect for developers, data analysts, or anyone needing a reliable tool to manage JSON files.
 Whether you're debugging APIs, managing configurations, or just exploring JSON, JSONly has you covered.

 ## Installing Dependencies (for running from source):
 If you plan to run JSONly from the source code, you will need to install the following dependencies: